Präsident: Design

-Präsident today
+Conservation

 Original

-The very first car is now in Czech National Technical Museum and is still driveable.
-Unfortunately, before it was handed to the Museum in 1918, it was used in Austria to train drivers and it underwent some modifications, which infringed the original design (including engine swap).
-The engine which is now in the Präsident is probably the first one made in Kopřivnice, after the manufacture of engines started in 1900.
+The very first Präsident produced (factory number 50, even though it was the first) is now displayed in the National Technical Museum in Prague, and is still drivable.
+However, before it was given to the museum in 1918 it was used in Austria to train drivers, and was therefore modified, so it differs significantly from the original design.
+Notably, it does not have its original Benz engine.
+The engine now fitted in the Präsident is probably the first engine made by in Nesselsdorf by NW (NW began manufacturing engines in 1900).

 Replica

-A group of enthusiasts from the Tatra factory made an exact replica of the 1897 original state Präsident in 1977, which is now to be seen in the Tatra factory museum in Kopřivnice.
+In 1977 a group of enthusiasts from the Tatra factory made an exact replica of the original 1897 Präsident.
+The replica is displayed in the Tatra factory museum in Kopřivnice.

 There were a few reasons why the replica was built.
 First of all, the company wanted to have the Präsident for the jubilee celebrations, and secondly the original underwent modifications of engine, accessory, lights, the convertible top as well as of the colour livery, and thus it couldn't represent the factory's very first car.
 The work on replica started in March 1974 and were scheduled to be finished on 1 May 1977.

 60 original papers of design documentation survived, however another 1150 had to be made, for which purposes the original Präsident was used.
 The manufacture took place in Tatra factory and was conducted by its engineers as well as retired workers of technical department.

 The engine was manufactured also by Tatra.
 Four of them were made - one for the "new" Präsident, one for the National Technical Museum, where it is on exposition near the original Präsident (which has a larger engine than it was made with), and the two other were made to be joined as a four-cylinder used in a replica of the First Truck.
-The replica is driveable and is on display in Tatra factory museum.
+The replica is drivable and is on display in Tatra factory museum.

 Legacy

+The cars NW produced after the Präsident followed it closely in design.